UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 ## GPUs

+!!! tip "New GPU Partitions"
+    Beginning July 31, GPU jobs will need to use GPU-specific partitions.
+See the [partitions section](#allocations-and-partitions) at the top of this page for details.

 GPUs are an optional resource that may be requested with the ```--gres``` directive.
 For an overview of the specific GPU resources available on each cluster, see our [resources page](../../../resources/compute_resources/#gpu-nodes).